angular/angular/adev/src/content/reference/migrations/inject-function.md

 # Migration to the `inject` function

 Angular's `inject` function offers more accurate types and better compatibility with standard decorators, compared to constructor-based injection.

+This schematic converts constructor-based injection in your classes to use the `inject` function instead.

-You can convert your application to it by running the following command:
+Run the schematic using the following command:

 <docs-code language="shell">